-The policies that guide the action of our Church in cases of the crime of sexual abuse of minors by clerics call on the Bishop to be responsible for the common good of the faithful entrusted to his care, especially the children and vulnerable young persons.
+The policies that guide the action of our Church in cases of the crime of sexual abuse of minors by anyone working for or on behalf of the Church, call on the Bishop to be responsible for the common good of the faithful entrusted to his care, especially the children and vulnerable young persons.
 As pastor he has a special responsibility to respond effectively, responsibly and compassionately to the violation of young people's physical integrity, emotional and psychological health and human dignity.
-These policies strongly recommend that programmes of education and prevention of sexual abuse of minors be established in dioceses in order to create safe environments for minors.
+These policies strongly recommend that programmes of education and prevention of sexual abuse of minors be established in the diocese in order to create safe environments for minors.
 These should also help parents and others involved in pastoral work and schools to recognize the signs of abuse and take appropriate action to protect the children.